20 Signs of A Psychopath: Recognize Their Toxic Traits

 • Acts against the well-being of others

-Even their threats and criticism can be of satanic nature.
-They can tell you things like, “I will burn your grave.”
+Even their threats and criticism can have a satanic nature.
+They can tell you things like, “I will burn you in your grave.

 13. Superficial Charm & Appeal